February 3, 2020

 This family friendly movie is an adventurous, action-filled, at-time humorous, heartfelt story woven in the fabric of Family, Freedom, Home…with a twist of Redemption!

 Elijah and George – A Revolutionary Tale went into Development January 2018.
-They are actively raising funds for the feature film budget of $5.9 million; the production has a Fiscal Sponsor to offer a tax credit to donors.
-Their goal is to be fully funded by mid-March to begin filming late spring 2020 in Virginia.
+They are actively raising funds for the feature film budget of $5.9 million.
+Their goal is to be fully funded in time to begin filming late spring 2020 in Virginia.
 This schedule will keep them on track for a Fall 2020 theatrical release.